Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: rotating charged black hole with scalar hair

-Next, we investigate the physical properties of rotating Sen black holes.
-The horizons of rotating Sen black holes are determined by the condition $g^{rr}=0$, which yields the following expression:
+Next, we investigate the physical properties of rotating charged BHs with scalar hair.
+The horizons of rotating charged BHs with scalar hair are determined by the condition $g^{rr}=0$, which yields the following expression:

-The horizon radii are determined by the roots of Eq. (\ref{data}), which exhibit significant sensitivity to the parameters $M$, $a$, and $q_{m}$.
+The horizon radii are determined by the roots of Eq. (\ref{data}), which exhibit significant sensitivity to the parameters $M$, $a$, $Q$ and $s$.
 This equation yields two distinct real roots, corresponding to the inner and outer event horizons, respectively.
-Figure.~\ref{horizon} illustrates the parameter space $(a/M, q_{m}/M)$ for rotating Sen black holes, indicating the region in which physically viable BH solutions exist.
-The blue solid line represents the extremal limit of BH configurations, while the light blue region adjacent to it delineates the domain in which BH solutions exist within this parameter space.
+Figure~\ref{horizon} illustrates the parameter space $(a, Q, s)$ for rotating charged BHs with scalar hair, indicating the region in which physically viable BH solutions exist.
+The blue solid surface represents the extremal limit of black hole configurations, while the light blue region enclosed by it delineates the domain in which regular black hole solutions exist.

 The two-dimensional surfaces satisfying $g_{tt} = 0$ correspond to the inner and outer ergosurfaces, leading to